 USC allows students to select the Audit grade option for any course up until the 20 percent mark of the session in which the course is offered.
 For the specific deadline to select the Audit grade option of a course, click the Calendar icon next to the course in the Courses Offered section on the Schedule of Classes.

 Under no circumstances will the university allow a petition to request to change the registration status of a course from a letter grade or credit to Audit (V) or vice versa after the grade option deadline.

 Cancellation of Enrollment

-Students have several options to cancel or drop all enrolled classes: Contact the Registrar One Stop Center to request cancellation of enrollment via email at ask.usc.edu; submit a Change of Schedule form in person in the lobby of John Hubbard Hall; or send a fax to the Registrar One Stop Center, (213) 821-3724, requesting to withdraw from all classes.
+Students must use Web Registration to cancel or drop all enrolled classes.
+Contact the Registrar One Stop Center via ask.usc.edu and click “email us” to report any errors.
 All withdrawals must be requested, received and processed by the 20 percent mark of the course session.
 Students should consult the Registration Calendar for the deadline to drop/withdraw classes.